alibassam24/Blog-App-Backend-Django/README.md

 # 📝 Django Blog API

 A simple and clean RESTful Blog API built with **Django REST Framework** and **JWT Authentication**.
 It lets users register, log in, and manage blogs and comments — all protected with secure tokens.
+MAKE SURE TO READ SETUP INSTRUCTIONS

 ---